sted9000/sted9000.github.io/daily/_posts/2020-09-27-Seneca-Proper-Wealth.md

 date: 2020-09-27
 layout: post
 author: Ted
-title: Seneca: Proper Limit of Wealth
+title: Seneca - Proper Limit of Wealth
 tags: Seneca
 ---
 > Do you ask what is the proper limit to wealth?
 It is, first, to have what is necessary, and, second, to have what is enough. - Seneca (On Discursiveness of Reading)